 Breast Implant Options

 The decision to enhance your breasts through cosmetic surgery is just the first step in a highly personal process that involves several choices.
-Board-certified plastic surgeon Dr. Josh Olson can listen to your goals and preferences during a consultation and can help you understand the options you have for breast implants at his practice in Scottsdale and Gilbert, AZ.
+Board-certified plastic surgeon Dr. Josh Olson can listen to your goals and preferences during a consultation and can help you understand the options you have for breast implants at his practice in Paradise Valley and Gilbert, AZ.

 Allow Dr. Olson to assist you in choosing the size, shape, and material of your breast implants.
-Women from Chandler, Mesa, and Tempe, AZ and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Scottsdale at (480) 423-1973 or in Gilbert at (480) 466-7355.
+Women from Chandler, Mesa, and Tempe, AZ and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Paradise Valley at (480) 423-1973 or in Gilbert at (480) 466-7355.

 Breast Augmentation Before & After Photos